Sorrey, Skye Wallace, POESY + More Are Ones to Watch on The Verge

 This Charlottetown band will have their full-length debut album In Full Bloom out October 18th.
 On this record they ask, when do you know if you should fight for a relationship or fight your way out?

-Stuck On Planet Eart is a Toronto-based alternative rock band sharing their debut full-length Beautiful Nowhere.
+Stuck on Planet Earth is a Toronto-based alternative rock band sharing their debut full-length Beautiful Nowhere.
 The album was produced by Steve Molella of Finger Eleven fame.
-You can catch Stuck On Planet Earth on tour with Moist this fall.
-First single ‘Rising’ is about perseverance and keeping an eye on what’s around the corner.
+You can catch Stuck on Planet Earth on tour with Moist this fall.
+The first single, “Rising”, is about perseverance and keeping an eye on what’s around the corner.